Packet Sniffers are used in many different situations, networks, troubleshooting and investigative scenarios.

 To avoid these unfortunate events, Packet Sniffers were developed.

 A Packet Sniffer is a piece of software that analyzes and tracks inbound and outbound packets, monitors the network traffic and intercepts packets as well as records the path taken by the packet, and etc.

-It is also used to monitor the traffic of your servers, routers, and other network hardware used in the company.
+It is also used to monitor the traffic of your servers, router/switch monitoring, and other network hardware used in the company.
 The information gathered from a Packet Sniffer will significantly help an IT Administrator troubleshoot and fix network errors in a smaller span of time by understanding what is going over the wire as well as source/destinations.